Avantis-Labs/avantis_trader_sdk/docs/source/usage.rst

 - The trade price impact spread is expressed as a percentage and represents the expected price movement due to the opening of a new position.
 - For example, an opening price impact spread of 0.5% for a long position means that the price is expected to increase by 0.5% due to the opening of the position.
+- For example, a negative opening price impact spread for a long position means that the price is expected to decrease by the specified percentage due to the opening of the position.
+This can give better entry prices for long positions.
+- The open price is used with ``get_price_impact_spread`` and ``get_skew_impact_spread`` to calculate the expected price movement due to the opening of a new position.

 Category Parameters
 -------------------